nlpfd/Local-Green-Energy-Forecast-Visualisation/README.md

-# Local Green Energy Forecast Visualization
+# Local Green Energy Forecast Visualisation

 This project leverages the National Grid ESO Carbon Intensity API to forecast energy fuel mix and carbon intensity measurements at the postcode level, half-hourly, for the next 48 hours.
 The project specifically focuses on low-income areas in the UK, which may be at risk of being left behind during the energy transition.
 The forecast includes a calculation of the combined wind and solar energy percentage.